Work

 Watch above as Dunc reads out the letter a professional bricklayer had to write, in response to his worker's compensation claim for injuries sustained on the job.

-Here's the full letter below, if you want to read it out for yourself (source: A Time To Laugh)
+Here's the full letter below, if you want to read it out for yourself (source)

 Dear Sir: